BedrockCommands/community/Councillor Guidelines.md

 # Responsibilities

 - As a representative for the Bedrock Commands community, it is important that you strictly uphold our community standards, rules & guidelines.
-- Make sure other council members and moderators also adhere to it. and hold them accountable for their actions.
+- Make sure other council members and moderators also adhere to it and hold them accountable for their actions.
 - Maintain a strong cohesion with the moderation department.
 Moderators and councillors are equally important and one role isn't superior to the other.
 - A lack of responsibility will result in you being removed from the team.

+# Team Evaluation

+As a community server, the people incharge will keep changing as time goes on.<br>
+When you feel it is time, evaluate the council members team annually.<br>
+Evaluate your involvment and overall behaviour in the server over the year, likewise for your fellow members.<br>
+At the end, see if it would be best for some new members to join the team for some of the old members to be able to step down/retire.

+# Resignation

+Should you at any point feel that you need to step down from your role due to any reason, do not hesitate to inform the team.